JustinoM/Galaxy-Visualizer/README.md

 ### Using Predefined Groups

-Some predefined Galaxy Groups are stored in galaxy_groups.py file as a Python dictionary.
+Some predefined Galaxy Groups are stored in the galaxy_groups.py file as a Python dictionary.
 You can add your own.

-Some examples
+Some examples:
 ```
 python Galaxy_Visualizer.py "M81 Group"
 python Galaxy_Visualizer.py "Local Group"